 You will have a most comfortable chair to relax into, and possibly one of the best chairs to take camping to sit around a camp fire.

 - Nothing!
-All materials is included.
+All materials are included.

 From Beginners to advances